ServiceStack/ServiceStack.OrmLite/README.md

 ### Exec, Result and String Filters

-OrmLite's core Exec functions makes it possible to inject a custom managed exec function where you can inject your own behavior, tracing, profiling, etc.
+OrmLite's core Exec filters makes it possible to inject your own behavior, tracing, profiling, etc.

-It's useful in situations when you want to use SqlServer in production but use an `in-memory` Sqlite database in tests and you want to emulate any missing SQL Server Stored Procedures in code:
+It's useful in situations like wanting to use SqlServer in production but use an `in-memory` Sqlite database in tests and being able to emulate any missing SQL Server Stored Procedures in code:

 ```csharp
 public class MockStoredProcExecFilter : OrmLiteExecFilter